 Up to 80% of a final product's cost is determined by how it is designed (with the rest typically being owed to overhead and capital costs).
-Naturally, it follows that reducing a product's cost at design time is of critical importance to producing a successful and cost-competitive final product.
-Design for manufacture and assembly are a formal approach to examine a product's components and assembly cost and provides for the reduction of cost before it is put into production.
+Naturally, it follows that reducing a product's cost at design time is of critical importance to produce a successful and cost-competitive final product.
+Design for manufacture and assembly is a formal approach to examine a product's components and assembly cost and aims at cost reduction before real production starts.
 This article will begin with a general discussion of design for manufacture and design for assembly concepts and then this discussion will be carried on in detail in subsequent entries, which will discuss specifics with regards to PCB design for manufacture and design for assembly.
 Finally, a final entry will conclude the series with a discussion of the most commonly-seen PCB design issues.

 Before continual depiction, it is necessary to discuss how the term "design for manufacture" is used when speaking in more general terms and when discussing PCB manufacture more specifically.
 Design for manufacture and design for assembly can refer, in a general sense, to the simplification and optimization of a prototype or conceptual design in preparation for its manufacture.
 When those terms are used to discuss PCBs, they often mean a more direct examination of potential manufacturing issues.
 The first entry in this series will use the former definition as we discuss the concepts in a broad sense and the second and third will use the latter definition as we shift our focus to PCB manufacture and assembly.